mariellefoster/plots_and_projects/README.md

 ## Is this the pick up line you're looking for?
 - Input someone's bio, get out a charming and friendly hello line/question
+- Outlines the generalities of what makes for a good opener line vs. can be strange/obnoxious

 ##